 This is sort of a tough question.
 Too much of anything can be a bad thing.
 What you take note of now may seem trivial later, but the opposite can be true, too.
 My general thinking with taking notes is to write down what seems noteworthy.
 This is going to be different for everyone.

 If you’re truly interested in a topic, though, you can’t really take too many notes, can you?
 I’ve found that I haven’t taken enough notes at times.
-But as I find that my notes become extremely disorganized, I’ve found that I really needed to create a system for taking notes.
+But, as I find that my notes become extremely disorganized, I’ve found that I really needed to create a system for taking notes.

 Should I Have a Notebook for Every Topic?

 Obviously, you can only carry around so much.
 But having two or three small notebooks with you at all times allows you to take notes on your favorite topics at any time.
 If there’s a purpose to each notebook, you’ll find your notes becoming more organized.
 Also, because you’re training your mind to write more things down, you’ll have more organized thoughts, too.
 For that reason, it’s a solid note taking method.

 What About Random Thoughts That Don’t Fit My Usual Topics?

 This is when a smartphone comes in handy.
-You can use notetaking apps like Evernote, Google Keep, or even just Google Docs to take down notes that don’t fit in your usual notebooks.
+You can use note taking apps like Evernote, Google Keep, or even just Google Docs to take down notes that don’t fit in your usual notebooks.
 You can even email yourself or put notes in texts to yourself.

 I’ve actually found that most thoughts I discount at random aren’t as random as they first seem.
 Your mind is always making connections, even if you aren’t aware of it.
 Don’t discount them.
 The more that you acknowledge your thoughts, the more that you’ll come to better understand the inner workings of your own mind.